coderturtle/first-90-days/content/60to90/innovation/techradar/_index.en.md

 Not all assessments are successful.
 A blip moves back to 'Hold' under the following circumstances (previously mentioned in the 'Hold' section):
 Immature: the technology might have shown potential, but it is not ready to meet our production systems' quality standards.
 Consider reassessing in the future.
-Discarded: something intrinsic to the technology has deemed it not suitable for HUB needs and standards.
+Discarded: something intrinsic to the technology has deemed it not suitable for Gremlins Inc needs and standards.
 The decision is permanent.
 When an assessment result is negative, it is crucial to make it very clear why.
-Otherwise, future HUB generations might waste time reassessing something that is not worth the effort.
+Otherwise, future Gremlin Incs generations might waste time reassessing something that is not worth the effort.

 #### Ring 3 - Trial